beauCoker/age_of_unfairness/README.md

 ## Data

+There are two data sources that are used in our analysis but not stored in this repository:
+*	The database of [ProPublica data](https://github.com/propublica/compas-analysis), which should be stored at *Raw_data/compas-analysis/compas.db*.
+*	The probation data that we purchased.
+It is available upon request and should be stored at *Raw_data/probation/*.

+These data sources are needed to run *Table_construction.rdata*.

 ## Files

-*	``db2csv.r'' converts each table in compas.db to a csv file.
+*	*db2csv.r* converts each table in *compas.db* to a csv file.
 Run this before running Table_construction.rmd.

 *	Table_construction.rmd processes the raw data into the features used for our analysis.
 The output is stored in Table_construction.rdata.